dancespiele/spielcrypto_worker/README.md

 # Dancespiele Worker

-Dancespiele Worker is an cron job task application that add stop loss order in exchange crytoconcurrency platforms.
+Dancespiele Worker is an cron job task application that add stop loss order in exchange cryptoconcurrency platforms.

 ## How it works